-The Allow Support for Sierra Chart Data Feeds option only applies if you have activated the Sierra Chart Real-Time and Historical Exchange Data Feed on your Sierra Chart account.
+The Allow Support for Sierra Chart Data Feeds option only applies if you have activated one of the Real-Time Exchange Data Feeds Available from Sierra Chart on your Sierra Chart account.

-To use this data feed in a copy of Sierra Chart you have installed, this option must be enabled.
-To not use the Sierra Chart Real-Time and Historical Exchange Data Feed and instead use your Trading service provided data feed, then this option must be disabled.
+To use one of the Sierra Chart data feeds in a copy of Sierra Chart you have installed, this option must be enabled.
+To not use one of the Sierra Chart data feeds and instead to use your Trading service provided data feed, then this option must be disabled.

 After enabling or disabling this option, it is necessary to reconnect to the data feed with File >> Disconnect and File >> Connect to Data Feed.

 You will know that one of the real-time Sierra Chart Exchange Data Feeds is being used for the symbol when you see a [M] indicator after the Symbol on the top line of the chart or Trade DOM.
 Refer to the image below.